Bull Rock Lighthouse: Current lighthouse

 The new structure, an octagonal lighthouse tower, was started on 21 April 1884 to a design by William Douglass.
 It is 22 feet high and built of rubble masonry, Portland cement and granite dressings.
 The total cost was £29,000.
 The building was completed in 1888 and on 1 January 1889 the light was turned on.
-There were also buildings for the keepers to live in.
+There were also buildings wherein keepers could live.

-There have been a number of changes to the original set up since.
+There have been a number of changes to the original setup since.
 The fog warning was replaced with a siren on 1 April 1902 and discontinued on 17 May 1989.
-The energy source was upgraded to vapourised paraffin, that uses a denatured alcohol burner to heat the paraffin and vaporize it.
-On 28 June 1910 and to electric power on 21 August 1974.
+The energy source was upgraded to vapourised paraffin on 28 June 1910, using a denatured alcohol burner to heat the paraffin and vaporize it. and to electric power on 21 August 1974.
 The light was converted to automatic and the keepers removed from the Rock on 31 March 1991.
-The light converted to solar power on 6 October 2000.
+The light was converted to solar power on 6 October 2000.